 If you liked this Tasty Chicken Puff Pockets, I would appreciate it so much if you would share it on Pinterest or you could give the recipe a star review!

-As for the recipe, you see that it is pretty basic and will be easy to follow.
-You can use it to make any type of puff pastry appetizers.
-Simply replace the filling with the desired ingredients.
-Just make sure to follow the baking time and stick to all the steps that concern dealing with puff pastry sheets.
+As for the recipe, you’ll see that it’s quite basic and easy to follow.
+You can use it to make any puff pastry appetizer.
+Replace the filling with the desired ingredients.
+Just make sure to follow the baking time and adhere to all the steps that involve working with puff pastry sheets.

 Puff Pastry Recipe with Chicken and Mushroom Filling